Atera vs. ConnectWise: Comparison and Expert Reviews for 2026

 |---|---|---|

-| Automation | Includes built-in automation for patching, alerts, and AI-assisted actions through Copilot and AI agents. | Supports advanced automation using scripting, RPA, workflow triggers, and cross-module process automation. |
+| Automation | Moves beyond basic automation with AI-driven workflows and an autonomous agent (Robin) that can diagnose and resolve issues end-to-end, reducing manual intervention. | Supports advanced automation using scripting, RPA, workflow triggers, and cross-module process automation across its suite. |

-| Customization | Offers basic automation rules and dashboard configuration to keep the platform simple and easy to manage. | Provides deep customization across workflows, service boards, automation scripts, and reporting for complex environments. |
+| Customization | Offers streamlined configuration and automation designed for ease of use and fast deployment, with less emphasis on deep workflow customization. | Provides deep customization across workflows, service boards, automation scripts, and reporting for complex, process-driven environments. |

-| Platform Scope | Focuses on an all-in-one RMM and helpdesk platform with integrated AI features in a single console. | Offers a broader ecosystem including PSA, RMM, cybersecurity, backup, and business management tools. |
+| Platform Scope | Delivers a unified, all-in-one platform that combines RMM, ticketing, patching, and AI-driven operations in a single system. | Offers a modular ecosystem including PSA, RMM, cybersecurity, backup, and business management tools integrated through its platform. |

 | Pricing Model | Uses per-technician pricing with unlimited endpoints, so you can scale devices without added endpoint cost. | Uses modular pricing across products like RMM, PSA, and security, typically tied to endpoints, agents, or add-ons. |